Pepper? Prepper? Call me a pepper prepper. Do you want to be a pepper prepper, too?

 Peppercorns stored this way have a shelf life of 3-4 years.
 They will never spoil, however.
 Ground pepper begins to lose its flavor after about 4 months.
 This is why you store peppercorns and not ground pepper.

-- QUALITY: These are one of the best, premium quality steam sterilized black peppercorns on the market today.
-These peppercorns are all-natural, kosher, gluten-free and non-GMO.
+- QUALITY: This is one of the best superior quality Steam Sterilized black peppercorns on the market today and probably the last peppers you will need to ever try!
 Just check our reviews.

 You can extend the shelf-life even further by incorporating oxygen absorbers with airtight containers.
 Like with many foods and spices (salt is an exception), the combination of Mylar bags and oxygen absorbers dramatically increases the shelf-life of foods.
 I would have no problem assuming a 10-year shelf life for peppercorns stored this way.